Top 10 Project Management Software With CRM (2025)

 Key features:

-• Task management and automation
+- Task management and automation

-• Sales and marketing CRM
+- Sales and marketing CRM

-• Financial and billing modules
+- Financial and billing modules

-• BI and analytics
+- BI and analytics

 source: zoho

-Cons: While Zoho One integrates multiple applications for business owners, the pricing can be inaccessible, and certain teams might not need all the project management apps included.
-It can also be difficult to learn to use to its full potential.
+Zoho offers a very wide range of features, serving project managers as a single source of truth for various business operations. | While Zoho One integrates multiple applications for business owners, the pricing can be inaccessible, some teams may not need all included apps, and it can be difficult to learn to its full potential. |

 I was looking into Zoho at one point as well, and it does indeed do EVERYTHING, which is also kind of the problem.
-It’s so hard to figure out exactly which app to use for what and how
+It’s so hard to figure out exactly which app to use for what and how.

 Source: Reddit